Pendraken Miniatures Forum

 Howdy Yall,

 For WW1, I have been working on a set for the past five years.
 Almost have them ready, the longest part is the army lists, I should be hit in the head with a shovel!
 I decided to create army lists for each nation by front and by years.
-I settled on two year ranges, 1915-1916 and 1917-1918, it is taking soo long to do these to reflect the changes made in equipment and tactics Grin
+I settled on two year ranges, 1915-1916 and 1917-1918, it is taking soo long to do these to reflect the changes made in equipment and tactics ;D

 They will be a free PDF and are designed for using Pendraken's extensive 10mm WW1 range.